razi-rais/microservices/workshop/readme.md

 ![voting-app](./images/voting-app-2.png)

-## Performance monitoring using Grafana and Kubernetes Dashboard
+## Visualize performance monitoring using Grafana and Kubernetes Dashboard

 > Approximate time to complete this task is 10 minutes

-For development purpose, I highly recommend enabling heapster add-on.
-Heapster enables multi-level monitoring and performance analysis including pods, nodes, and cluster.
+### Grafana

-Under the hood, it is using InfluxDB as the storage backend for metric data and Grafana as visualization UI.
+To view the performace monitoring metrics in Kubernetes Grafana provides a popular visualization dashboard.
+This is done by enabling Heapster addon which provides multi-level monitoring and performance analysis including pods, nodes, and cluster.

-> Approximate time to complete this task is 5 minutes
+Behind the scenes, it leverages InfluxDB as the storage backend for metric data and Grafana as visualization UI.

 ```
 $ minikube addons enable heapster